Waters Corp (WAT)'s Winning Formula: Financial Metrics and Compe

 Financial Strength Breakdown

-Waters Corp's financial robustness is evident in its Financial Strength Rank of 6/10.
-The company boasts an Interest Coverage ratio of 7.45, significantly above the benchmark of 5 set by Benjamin Graham, indicating strong capability to meet interest obligations.
-Additionally, an Altman Z-Score of 5.14 suggests low risk of financial distress, and a Debt-to-Revenue ratio of 0.71 further confirms its sound financial management.
+Waters Corp's financial resilience is evident through its robust balance sheet and strategic debt management.
+The company boasts an Interest Coverage ratio of 7.32, significantly above the benchmark of 5 set by investing legend Benjamin Graham.
+Additionally, its Altman Z-Score of 8.46 and a Debt-to-Revenue ratio of 0.73 further underscore its financial health and stability.

 Profitability and Growth Metrics

-Waters Corp's Profitability Rank stands at a perfect 10/10.
-The company's Gross Margin has consistently improved over the past five years, reaching 59.57% in 2023.
-This trend highlights its increasing efficiency in converting revenue into profit.
-Furthermore, Waters Corp's Predictability Rank of 5 stars reflects its stable operational performance, enhancing investor confidence.
+Waters Corp stands out with a Profitability Rank of 10/10, reflecting its superior ability to generate profits relative to peers.
+The company's Gross Margin has consistently improved, reaching 59.57% in 2023.
+Its Predictability Rank of 5 stars indicates reliable operational performance, enhancing investor confidence.

-Waters Corp also excels in growth, with a Growth Rank of 10/10.
-The company's 3-Year Revenue Growth Rate of 9.6% surpasses 60% of its peers in the Medical Diagnostics & Research industry.
-Its EBITDA growth over the past three and five years further underscores its growth capabilities.
+Waters Corp's commitment to growth is evident in its Growth Rank of 9/10.
+The company has achieved a 3-Year Revenue Growth Rate of 9.6%, outperforming 59.49% of its industry peers.
+The consistent increase in EBITDA further highlights its growth capabilities.

 Conclusion

-Considering Waters Corp's impressive financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.
+Considering Waters Corp's robust financial strength, exceptional profitability, and consistent growth metrics, the GF Score distinctly highlights the company's strong position for potential market outperformance.
+Investors looking for similar opportunities can explore more companies with high GF Scores through the GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.